 The SRS also enables any entity that specifically wishes to purchase or sell CRRs to post information describing those CRRs.
 The information that will be posted includes a description of the CRR for purchase or sale (CRR Source, CRR Sink, MW value, duration, time of use) and the price.
 It also includes a place to put contact information.
-Another method by which a CRR could be "sold" is to purchase the counter-flow CRR.
 As noted in section 9.3.2 and 11.3 of this BPM it is also possible to submit sell offers into the auction markets.
 There is a dependency between offers submitted through the SRS and those submitted through the auction.
 If an SRS trade is pending during the auction submittal window then that particular CRR cannot be offered for sale in the auction.
 Conversely, if a CRR is being offered for sale in an auction market that has not yet cleared then that CRR cannot be offered for transfer through the SRS either.